atelier-saulx/based/packages/client/README.md

 # @based/client

-This package allows to interact with a Based environment, to set and observe data, to upload files, track and see analytics, and authenticate users.
+This package allows to interact with a Based environment, set and observe data, upload files, track and see analytics, and authenticate users.

-This page provide a quick first look to the main methods this package offers.
+This page provides a quick first look to the main methods this package offers.
 Detailed information about each method is linked in the appropriate paragraph.

-## Set data
+## Set and remove data

+### `set`

 The `based.set()` method allows us to create new nodes or modify data on existing nodes.
 To change an existing one, one can do the following: